kallisons/NOAH_LSM_Mussel_v2.0/README.md

 For time zone, we generally run the model with the time in UTC, and then Step1_ModelOutputToMusselTemp.R converts the time to solar noon using the longitude of the site.

-The control files that provide the model with important information about the input data are currently set-up for a 6 minute time step, an entire year of data, and start with a julian day of 1 and time of 0.
+The control files that provide the model with important information about the input data are currently set for a 6 minute time step, an entire year of data, and start with a julian day of 1 and time of 0.
 The RunModel_LSMM2.sh file changes the control file for the leap years 2000, 2004, and 2008 to correctly input the data.

 **Modifying the control files:**
 The control files for the model must be modified if new input files are created that have a different time step, length of time, or start on a different day.
 Make changes to JDAY, TIME, SYDAYS, NRUN, and DT in the controlfile_top_leap_6min.txt and controlfile_top_noleap_6min.txt files before running the model with input files with different characteristics.
 Add additional leap years to the RunModel_LSMM2.sh if needed.